 We own a patent family that is directed to the use of MIN-301 for treating neurologic and psychiatric diseases, including Parkinson's disease.
-This patent family includes patents granted in Australia, Canada, Europe (Austria, Belgium, Denmark, France, Germany, Greece, Ireland, Italy, Netherlands, Norway, Portugal, Spain, Sweden, Switzerland, Turkey and United Kingdom), Japan, Mexico and Russia.
-Applications are pending in the United States, China, and Hong Kong.
-The terms of any existing and future granted patents in this family will expire no earlier than November 17, 2028.
+This patent family includes patents granted in the U.S., Australia, Canada, Europe (Austria, Belgium, Denmark, France, Germany, Greece, Ireland, Italy, Netherlands, Norway, Portugal, Spain, Sweden, Switzerland, Turkey and United Kingdom), Japan, Mexico and Russia.
+Applications are also pending in the United States and Brazil.
+Any existing and future granted patents in this family will expire no earlier than November 17, 2028.
 A patent term extension of up to five years may be available in the United States.